Rank Centrality: Ranking from Pair-wise Comparisons

 Our result in Theorem~\ref{thm:mainER} provides an upper bound on the achievable error rate between estimated scores and the true underlying scores.
 We provide a constructive argument to lower bound the minimax error rate over a class of BTL models.
 Concretely, we consider the scores coming from a simplex with bounded dynamic range defined as

 We constrain the scores to be on the simplex, because we represent the scores by its projection onto the standard simplex as explained in Section~\ref{sec:BTL}.
-Then, we can prove the following lower bound on the minimax error rate. \begin{theorem} Consider a minimax scenario where we first choose an estimator $\pi$ that estimates the BTL weights from given observations and, for this particular estimator $\pi$, nature chooses the worst-case true BTL weights $\tpi$.
-Then, we can show that for any estimator $\pi$ that we choose, there exists a true score vector $\tpi$ with dynamic range at most $b$ such that no algorithm can achieve an expected normalized error smaller than the following minimax lower bound:
+Then, we can prove the following lower bound on the minimax error rate. \begin{theorem} \DS{Consider a minimax scenario where we first choose an algorithm ${\cal A}$ that estimates the BTL weights, say $\pi^{\cal A}$, from given observations and for this particular algorithm ${\cal A}$, nature chooses the worst-case true BTL weights $\tpi$.
+Let $\cS_\upbound$ denote the space of all BTL score vectors $\tpi$ with dynamic range at most $b$ as defined above.
+Then

-where the infimum ranges over all estimators $\pi$ that are measurable functions over the observations, we observe the outcomes of $k$ comparisons for each pair of items, and we compare each pair of items with probability $\numcomp/\numitems$. \end{theorem} By definition the dynamic range is always at least one.
+where the infimum ranges over all estimation algorithms $\cA$ that are measurable functions over the observations.
+Here a pair of items is chosen to be compared with probability $\numcomp/\numitems$, and for thus chosen pair $k$ comparison observations are generated as per the underlying BTL model.} \end{theorem}

+By definition the dynamic range is always at least one.
 When $b=1$, we can trivially achieve a minimax rate of zero.
 Since the infimum ranges over all measurable functions, it includes a trivial estimator which always outputs $(1/\numitems)\ones$ regardless of the observations, and this estimator achieves zero error when $b=1$.
 In the regime where the dynamic range $b$ is bounded away from one and bounded above by a constant, Theorem~\ref{thm:lowerbound} establishes that the upper bound obtained in Theorem~\ref{thm:mainER} is minimax-optimal up to factors logarithmic in the number of items $\numitems$.